vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Pool name.

     `--ugid` *ugid*
-      User/group ID, used for system user/group.
-Required.
+      Set a static user/group ID, used for system user/group.
+Defaults to dynamic user/group ID assignment.

     `--map` *id*:*lowerid*:*count*
       Provide UID/GID mapping for user namespace. *id* is the beginning of